G-Epitech/FTMAY-42sh/CONTRIBUTING.md

 ```

 ### b - Preprocessor directives
 In your header you have to indent all preprocessor directives.
-A preprocessor directive is a line which start with `#` *(`#include`, `#define`...).
+A preprocessor directive is a line which start with `#` (`#include`, `#define`...).

 Just after header guard definition, you have to add a break line.
-Preprocessor directives order is free, but just all `#include` directives have to be placed first.
+Preprocessor directives order is free, but all `#include` directives have to be placed first.

 *Exemples*